reddit-archive/reddit/r2/r2/config/feature/README.md

 # cookie the feature will be off.
 # The `loid` cookie is currently set in JavaScript, so you can't expect it to
 # exist on the first visit or in requests made by API clients.
-# Also note that using this feature flag might require disabling caching on the
-# CDN and modifying the pagecache key.
 feature_some_flag = {"percent_loggedout": 25}

 # For both admin and a group of users